nlp-group-project/.github/profile/README.md

 ## Explore
-- Search for and establish most common words.
+- Search for and establish most common words using NLP techniques.
 - Look at TF-IDF scores.
 - Create bigrams.
 (This led to the discovery of two separate film scripts in two separate README.md files.)
 - Create bar plots and word clouds to visualize trends.